angeidheal/gaelic-dictionary/README.md

-# Faclair na Gàidhlig - Scottish Gaelic Dictionary
+# Faclair nan Gèidheal

-A modern, responsive web application for searching and exploring Scottish Gaelic words, with translations in Irish Gaelic (Gaeilge), Manx Gaelic (Gàidhlig Mhanainn), and English (Beurla).
+A dictionary of Scottish Gaelic LGBTQIA+ voccabulary, with Irish, Manx and English translations.

-## Features

-- Search Scottish Gaelic words
-- View detailed entries with:
-  - Word definition
-  - Grammar notes
-  - Translations in multiple languages
-- Responsive design for all devices
-- Accessible interface
-- Modern Material UI design

 ## Prerequisites